jorgermduarte/isec-react-letter-soup/funcionalidades.md

 **Todo stuff**
 - [ ] unsubscribe the timmer useEffect on game completed
-- [ ] playing again as a bug that is not matching the words list with the words rendered

 **Especificações mencionadas no trabalho**
 - [x] Criação do projeto através de React App